 History of earth traced from beginning to present, emphasizing geology of eastern states.
 Environments where sedimentary rocks were deposited studied through time.
 Evolution of major groups of animals and plants stressed.
-Laboratory work consists of identification of fossils and interpretation of geologic maps.
+Laboratory work consists of building skills necessary to make observations and interpretations about the history of the earth.